ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/meetings/gstlal_meeting_2014_12_03.md

 \section minutes minutes

-1. inspiral.py:
+-# inspiral.py:
   - L379: In principal it will be possible to use inspiral.py to do a number of time slides by giving a pre-specified time slides table.

   - It will be possible to change SNR threshold

   - L536: thinca_interval can be reduced to improve latency; changing it won't change the result but increasing it will increase latency.
 Chad has used an interval of 1 s  (triggers are produced every second) to get lowest latency.

-2. snglcoinc.py and ligolw_thinca.py
+-# snglcoinc.py and ligolw_thinca.py

-No comments:
+  - No comments:

-3. streamthinca.py
+-# \ref streamthinca.py